opsmatic/puppet-opsmatic/README.md

 After that, the manifest will handle the appropriate platform detection and configuration.
 The Puppet Reporter will run as a daemon waiting for changes performed by Puppet runs, and reporting the results to Opsmatic.

-To use this module to install Opsmatic agent you will need to set the variable `$token` and your credentials `$credentials` in your puppet configuration:
+To use this module to install Opsmatic Agent you will need to set the variable `$token` and your credentials `$credentials` in your puppet configuration:

     class { 'opsmatic::agent':